thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

         title: 'Let&#39;s make the settings for the "General" block.
 Select "POST" in the "Client authentication method" field.
 Then check the "Allow user creation" checkbox.
 Add to the scope field: "email", "openid", and "profile";'
     4:
         image: /images/user-guide/oauth-2-support/google/configuration-of-thingsboard/google-configuration-of-thingsboard-5-ce.png
         title: 'Go to the "Mapper" block.
 Select the "Basic" mapper type and "Custom" tenant name strategy.
-Specify %{email} as "Tenant name pattern" (more details about these properties are described below in the "Basic mapper" part), fill in the other fields, if necessary, and click "Add" to confirm adding the OAuth 2 client;'
+Specify %{email} as "Tenant name pattern" (more details about these properties are described below in the "Basic mapper" part).
+Click "Add" to confirm adding the OAuth 2 client;'
     5:
         image: /images/user-guide/oauth-2-support/google/configuration-of-thingsboard/google-configuration-of-thingsboard-6-ce.png
         title: 'OAuth client is added.
 Click "Add" to confirm adding domain.'